entando/entando-docs/vuepress/docs/v7.2/tutorials/consume/multitenancy.md

 ## Configure the Secondary Tenant
 Each secondary tenant has the same capabilities as the primary tenant but with its own isolated data.
-For each new tenant, you will need to configure services for Keycloak, a CDS instance, Solr core, an ingress and database schema.
+For each new tenant, you will need to configure services for Keycloak, a CDS instance, Solr core, and database schema.
 Each tenant will also require a configuration section managed in a shared secret.

 | Placeholder | Description
 |:--|:--
 | YOUR-APP-NAME | The name of the application, e.g., quickstart
 | YOUR-HOST-NAME | The base host name of the application, e.g., your-domain.com
-| YOUR-TENANT-ID | Refers to the identifying name of the current tenant and also works as a subdomain name, e.g., yoursite results in yoursite.your-domain.com for the base url of the tenant
+| YOUR-TENANT-ID | The identifying name of the current tenant.
+In most cases, it will also be used to determine the base URL of the tenant.
+For example, yoursite results in yoursite.your-domain.com.
 | YOUR-NAMESPACE | The Kubernetes namespace in which your app is running

 ### Keycloak